rsowell/cs-457-agile-iterations/docs/5-Iteration-2--Spec-and-Deliverables-bfad.md

 * Add `gem 'faraday_middleware'` to the Gemfile and reinstall all dependencies.
 * Create a space to call the API, in that file you will need to use `require_relative '../lib/congress-api'`
   * **Note:** You'll need to make sure this base is correctly updated relative to whatever file you are using.
-  * Typically you include this line right at the top, outside of an `class` definitions.
+  * Typically you include this line right at the top, outside of any `class` definitions.
 * Call and test the API:

 ```rb